Cities and Towns

 Southwest Montana is home to Anaconda, a popular year-round destination for outdoor enthusiasts and American history buffs as well as the southern gateway to the picturesque Pintler Scenic Route.
 For history lovers, Deer Lodge houses the Old Montana Prison, now a museum, that was home to at least one of Butch Cassidy's "Wild Bunch" and the Grant-Kohrs Ranch National Historic Site open year-round with guided tours and walking trails.
 Try your luck sapphire mining in Philibsburg, located 30 miles northwest of Anaconda just off the Pintler Scenic Route or Highway 1, or just enjoying the beautiful scenery of one of the many nearby lakes and reservoirs.
 Don't miss the historic town Virginia City whose Main Street provides an exceptional example of commercial architecture from the mid eighteen hundreds.
 Many of the original structures are filled with original artifacts.

 The beautiful and scenic 350 mile long Oregon Coast is dotted with picturesque small towns.
-Oregon's North Coast: Cannon Beach is well known for its popular art colony and has no commercial businesses, only locally owned.
-Gearhart and Neskowin are popular golf destinations.
+Oregon's North Coast: Seaside offers many of the attractions of an old time beach resort including a boardwalk promenade and an aquarium.
+Cannon Beach is well known for its popular art colony and has no commercial businesses, only locally owned.
+Bandon, Gearhart and Neskowin are popular golf destinations.
 Arch Cape has all the benefits of convenience as well as the secluded nature of a coastal retreat with miles of hiking trails.
-Winding, picturesque streets skirt the coastline and provide an attractive, quaint setting in Manzanita.
+Astoria, brimming with history, is a favorite year-round vacation destination.
+The three villages, Manzanita, Nehalem and Wheeler are located on the Pacific Ocean, Nehalem River and Nehalem Bay.
+Rockaway Beach is known for its miles of sandy beaches and well maintained state parks.
+Tillamook is the gateway to the Three Cape Scenic Loop and is home to the century old Tillamook Cheese Factory.
+Just south of Oceanside, a small beach house town, lays the small community of Netarts which is off the beaten path in the midst of a coastal rainforest.
+Oregon's Central Coast:

 Best selection of books on the Northwest.